Monitoring and evaluation: Differentiation

-Differences between monitoring and evaluation

-In monitoring, the feedback and recommendation is inevitable to the project manager but in evaluation, this is not the case.

-The common ground for monitoring and evaluation is that they are both management tools.
+Evaluation is a systematic and objective examination which is conducted on monthly, yearly or end-of-project basis, unlike monitoring, which is a continuous assessment, providing stakeholders with early information.
 For monitoring, data and information collection for tracking progress according to the terms of reference is gathered periodically which is not the case in evaluations for which the data and information collection is happening during or in view of the evaluation.
 The monitoring is a short term assessment and does not take into consideration the outcomes and impact unlike the evaluation process which also assesses the outcomes and sometimes longer term impact.
 This impact assessment occurs sometimes after the end of a project, even though it is rare because of its cost and of the difficulty to determine whether the project is responsible for the observed results.

-Evaluation is a systematic and objective examination which is conducted on monthly and/or yearly basis, unlike Monitoring, which is a continuous assessment, providing stakeholders with early information.

-Monitoring checks on all the activities on the last [implementation stage] unlike Evaluation which entails information on whether the donated funds are well managed and that they are transparently spent.
+Monitoring checks on all the activities on the last [implementation stage], unlike evaluation, which entails information on whether the donated funds are well managed and that they are transparently spent.

 Importance

 Although evaluations are often retrospective, their purpose is essentially forward looking.
 Evaluation applies the lessons and recommendations to decisions about current and future programmes.
 Evaluations can also be used to promote new projects, get support from governments, raise funds from public or private institutions and inform the general public on the different activities.

 The Paris Declaration on Aid Effectiveness in February 2005 and the follow-up meeting in Accra underlined the importance of the evaluation process and of the ownership of its conduct by the projects' hosting countries.
 Many developing countries now have M&E systems and the tendency is growing.

+UK Government guidance on financial relationships between government departments and third sector organisations states that:

+If a government organisation (called a "funder" ...) has a financial agreement with an external organisation ("[a] provider"), the funder must monitor the provider to ensure regularity, propriety and value for money.

+Guidance notes that there are some problems arising from "poor practice in monitoring" and uses the term "intelligent monitoring" to reflect the use of appropriate good practices which avoid these problems.
+(Note: For example, "intelligent monitoring" is proportionate to risk.)
+The UK Cabinet Office published its "Principles of Proportionate Monitoring and Reporting" in 2009, alongside this National Audit Office guidance.
+The principles include an expectation that funded organisations are enabled to see "why reporting is important".